subconsciousnetwork/subtext/notes/refactoring.md

 In addition to this large page level _refactoring_, there are also smaller-scale text-level changes:

-- **Re-arranging**: moving around paragraph-scale blocks, or items in a list.
+- **Rearranging**: moving around paragraph-scale blocks, or items in a list.
 - **Adding**: often appending a bit of information to the end of a document, or the end of a list.
 - **Removing**: removing a bit of text that is no longer useful.
 - **Rewriting** This one requires careful creative judgement.
 It's the Synthesize step in [Capture, Organize, Synthesize](https://subconscious.substack.com/p/unconscious-r-and-d) and can include re-organizing, adding, and removing as one big holistic action.